zerodayshack/SPAdetection/README.md

 Python

-_Maneger.py_ masters the execution of the Genetic Algoritm for each SPA considered.
+_Maneger.py_ masters the execution of MOGA for each SPA considered.

+_Required libraries_
+os
+pymoo
+pandas
+csv
+multiprocessing

-It calls the corresponding Python files:
+It calls the Python files:
 'GA_RP.py', 'GA_TJ.py', 'GA_AH.py', 'GA_CVR.py'.

-The 'path' field points to the folder in which these files are.
+The 'path' field needs points to the folder of the project.

-The files to run MOGA for each SPA:
+The files to run MOGA for each SPA are:

+_Required libraries_
+random
+pandas
+argparse
+numpy
+pymoo
+matplotlib.pyplot
+csv
+subprocess

-_GA_RP.py_ Code to run the Genetic algorithm and determine the Pareto Front for the Ramp (RP) antipattern _GA_CVR.py_ Code to run the Genetic algorithm and determine the Pareto Front for the Contiuous Violations Requirement (CVR) antipattern
+_GA_RP.py_ Code to run MOGA and RS and determine the Pareto Front and Dominance Set respectively for the Ramp (RP) antipattern

+_GA_CVR.py_ Code to run MOGA and RS and determine the Pareto Front and Dominance Set respectively  for the Contiuous Violations Requirement (CVR) antipattern

-_GA_TJ.py_ Code to run the Genetic algorithm and determine the Pareto Front for the Traffic Jam (TJ) antipattern _GA_AH.py_ Code to run the Genetic algorithm and determine the Pareto Front for the Application Hiccups (AH) antipattern
+_GA_TJ.py_ Code to run MOGA and RS and determine the Pareto Front and Dominance Set respectively for the Traffic Jam (TJ) antipattern

+_GA_AH.py_ Code to run MOGA and RS and determine the Pareto Front and Dominance Set respectively for the Application Hiccups (AH) antipattern

-The Python files repeatedly call the following R files that perform the actual SPA detection:
+The ranges that define the Design space are hard coded in each of he above files.
+The services of Sock Shop are hard coded in each of the above files

+The utility file _utilitFunctions.py contains all the fucnstions used in the above files

+Each of the above Python files  calls the corresponding R file below

 R